Stekeblad/Stekeblads-Video-Uploader/README.md

 Downloads can be found under "Releases" tab close to the top of this page [or by clicking here](https://github.com/Stekeblad/Stekeblads-Video-Uploader/releases)

+Note that you need Java 8 to use Stekeblads Video Uploader.

 ### Images
 Thanks to [IsosceleTriangle](https://www.twitch.tv/isosceletriangle) for the Images!